decidim/decidim/docs/customization/maps.md

 end
 ```

-In case the target service has some other "lookup handle" defined than
+If the target service has some other "lookup handle" defined in the Geocoder gem
-`:your_provider`, you may want to override the `handle` method in the geocoding
+than `:your_provider`, you may want to override the `handle` method in the
-utility's class you just defined.
-This is passed for the Geocoder gem as your
+geocoding utility's class you just defined.
+This is passed for the Geocoder gem
-lookup handle.
+as your lookup handle.
 An example of this can be seen in the
 [`Decidim::Map::Provider::Geocoding::Osm`][link-code-osm-geocoder] class which
 changes the handle to `:nominatim` instead of the default `:osm` which is not an
 existing lookup handle in the Geocoder gem.

-In case you want to customize the results of your geocoding utility, you can
+In case you want to customize the geocoding utility for your provider, you can
 define the following methods in the utility class:

 - `search(query, options = {})` - A common method for searching the geocoding
-  API and returning an array of results, either an array of coordinates or an
+  API and returning an array of results, either an array of coordinate pairs or
-  array of addresses depending on the first `query` parameter.
+  an array of addresses depending on the first `query` parameter.
 If the first
-  parameter is an array of two coordinates, the method returns an array of
+  parameter is a coordinate pair array, the method returns an array of
   addresses.
 If the first parameter is an address string, the method returns an
-  arrays of coordinates.
+  arrays of coordinate pairs.
 - `coordinates(address, options = {})` - A method that searches the best
   matching coordinates for the given address string.
 Only returns one set of
   coordinates as an array.
 - `address(coordinates, options = {})` - A method that searches the best
-  matching address for the given array of coordinates.
+  matching address for the given coordinate pair array.
 Only returns one address
   as a string.

+Customization may be needed if you are not happy with the default results
+returned by the Geocoder gem.
+For instance, in some occasions you might want to
+pass extra query options to the geocoding API or sort the results differently
+than what was returned by the API and what is already done in Decidim by
+default.

 In order to provider configuration options for the Geocoder gem's lookup, you
 can pass them directly through the maps configuration with the following syntax: